XTX33/Faith-Frontier/pages/cases.md

     <article class="case-card">
       <h2>No cases published yet</h2>
       <p class="text-muted">
-        Case records are being prepared and will be posted as filings are organized and redacted for online publication.
-Please check back soon.
+        Case records are being organized, reviewed, and prepared for public release as filings are redacted for privacy and formatted for digital preservation.
+Please check back soon as this record continues to grow.
       </p>
     </article>
   {% else %}

     {% comment %}
       Split into Active vs Closed based on the status text.
-      Anything else falls into "Other / Misc" if you ever need it later.
+      Anything else falls into "Other / Misc" if needed later.
     {% endcomment %}
     {% assign active_cases = all_cases | where_exp: "c", "c.status contains 'Active'" %}
     {% assign closed_cases = all_cases | where_exp: "c", "c.status contains 'Closed'" %}